 How To Grow, Harvest, And Cook With Chives

-If you cook like a gardener or garden like a chef, this might be the plant for you.
-Chives are tough plants with delicate flavors, they are easy to grow, and you can serve the herb raw!
+If you cook like a gardener or garden like a chef, chives might be the plant for you.
+Sage cooks know that chives are tough plants with delicate flavors, they are easy to grow, and you can serve the herb raw!
 We love it in omelets, soups, fish, salad, and even pickled.
 Just walk out to the garden and clip!
-They are low maintenance, high yielding, and versatile to use.
+Chives are low maintenance, high-yielding, and versatile to use.

 People have been eating chives for 5000 years.
 The Romans brought the herb to Britain, the Vietnamese put them in stir fry, they ate it in the Middle Ages, and Linnaeus recorded them in 1753.

 Chives are members of the allium family, along with garlic, onion, and shallots, as well as many plants we favor for their ornamental values.
 Expect a far more delicate version of the onion-like flavor.
 Compare the flavor to leeks and you will have it about right.

 There are two varieties, similar but with significant differences.

 Also called Common Chive, it is native to Europe and North America.
 It has a delicate onion flavor, a beautiful flower, usually purple, and hollow leaves.
 You can eat the whole thing, including the small bulb.

 Garlic Chive (Allium tuberosum)